cdr-stats/cdr-stats/docs/source/configuration-file.rst

 Country Reporting
 -----------------

 CDR-Stats is able to identify the destination country of the call.
 This is a useful fraud prevention measure, so that calls to unexpected destinations are immediately apparent.
 Places that should not be called should be added in the Blacklist in the admin section so that these destinations are highlighted in the call data records.

 However, in order to get accurate reporting, the call detail records have to be in international format, e.g. in the USA, this means 11 digit numbers, beginning with a 1, and for other countries, the numbers called should be prefixed with the international dial code.

 There is a facility for manipulating the dialled digits reported in the call detail records, as well as identifying calls as internal calls.
 This is done in the "general" section of /usr/share/cdr-stats/settings_local.py.

-PHONENUMBER_PREFIX_LIMIT_MIN & PHONENUMBER_PREFIX_LIMIT_MAX are used to determine how many digits are used to match against the dialcode prefix database, e.g
+PREFIX_LIMIT_MIN & PREFIX_LIMIT_MAX are used to determine how many digits are used to match against the dialcode prefix database, e.g

-* **PHONENUMBER_PREFIX_LIMIT_MIN = 2**
+* **PREFIX_LIMIT_MIN = 2**
-* **PHONENUMBER_PREFIX_LIMIT_MAX = 5**
+* **PREFIX_LIMIT_MAX = 5**

 If a phone number has less digits  than PHONENUMBER_MIN_DIGITS it will be considered an extension::